exercism/javascript/concepts/while-loops/about.md

 ## Infinite Loops

-A loop that is (theoretically) repeated forever is created when the loop condition is always fulfilled and there is no break statement called in the loop body.
+A loop that is (theoretically) repeated forever is created when the loop condition is always fulfilled and no break or return statement is reached in the loop body.
+The execution has to be terminated from the outside.
-Depending on the environment in which such code runs, the execution has to be terminated automatically or manually from the outside.
+Depending on the environment in which such code runs, this will be done automatically or needs a manual intervention.

 ```javascript
 let i = 0;